nodejs/node/deps/npm/doc/misc/npm-scripts.md

 * `"install": "node-gyp rebuild"`:

-  If there is a `bindings.gyp` file in the root of your package, npm will default the `install` command to compile using node-gyp.
+  If there is a `binding.gyp` file in the root of your package, npm will default the `install` command to compile using node-gyp.

 ## USER